 MARINARA SAUCE – you’ll want to look at the ingredient list on your marinara and look for two things.
 To start, make sure it does not have any added sugars.
-You can tell this by looking at the sugar content and seeing if it states “0 added sugars”, or read the ingredient list and make sure there aren’t any forms of sugar listed.
+The nutrition label should show “0 added sugars”, or read the ingredient list and make sure there aren’t any forms of sugar listed.
 Second, look over the entire ingredient list to ensure all ingredients are something that you could use yourself to make marinara sauce.
 You don’t want to see any natural flavors, preservatives like citric acid or calcium chloride, or added oils other than extra-virgin olive oil.
 Bello Organico is my favorite!

 TURKEY – look for organic ground turkey if you can.
 This will ensure no antibiotics were used in the raising of the turkey.
 In addition, I like to look for certifications like “Animal Welfare Approved” or “Certified Humane”.
 These ensure humane treatment of the animals.
 For more on turkey labels, check out THIS handy guide!